cyberark/conjur/docs/tour.md

 }
 {% endhighlight %}

-Or to show the memberships of a role:
+Objects like users, groups, hosts and layers are roles, which mean they can belong to other roles.
+A well-known example of this is when a user belongs to a group.
+To show the memberships of a role use `conjur role memberships`:

 {% highlight shell %}
 $ conjur role memberships host:myapp-01